Eliminate IRS penalties for letters 226J, 5005-A, 972CG, CP215, and CP504B

 With the IRS becoming increasingly more aggressive in its ACA enforcement efforts, timing is of the essence when responding to a penalty notice.
-By filling out the form to your right, you are taking the first step towards reducing or eliminating your ACA penalty.
+By filling out the form below, you are taking the first step toward reducing or eliminating your ACA penalty.

 Letter 972CG is a late penalty notice issued to employers that fail to file Forms 1094-C and 1095-C by the corresponding deadlines for a specific tax year under IRC section 6721.